-If overused, antibiotics disrupt the immune system, can damage mitochondria, disrupt biofilm in the colon.
-Antibiotics help fight Lyme disease, but there are so many variables, they don’t always provide a long-term solution.
+If overused, antibiotics disrupt the immune system, can damage mitochondria, and disrupt biofilm in the colon.
+Antibiotics help fight Lyme disease, but there are so many variables, that they don’t always provide a long-term solution.
 Timing is everything when using antibiotics.
 If antibiotics are so great, why are researchers still searching for a treatment?

 Antibiotic Treatments Have Limitations

-Doctors are limited how they administer antibiotics, too.
+Doctors are limited in how they administer antibiotics, too.
 Some antibiotics must be given orally, and some must be intravenous.
 The two common antibiotics are:

 - DOXYCYCLINE: This antibiotic does not attack Babesia, a co-infection common with Lyme disease.